Richard Bourke: Military career

-Public life
+Bourke also introduced laws that upheld the property rights of the indigenous Khoekhoe people, although this legislation was aimed to facilitate the exploitation of the Khoekhoe as cheap labourers.

+Governor of New South Wales

 Bourke was an avowed Whig.
 In November 1830, the Whigs won government in a climate of reform.
 Major-General Bourke was appointed to succeed Sir Ralph Darling, who was also Irish-born, as Governor of New South Wales in 1831.
 Bourke proved to be an able, if controversial, governor.
 In most of his efforts, he faced entrenched opposition from the local conservatives: the 'exclusive' faction in the New South Wales Legislative Council, and the Colonial Secretary Alexander Macleay and the Colonial Treasurer Campbell Riddell.
 The newspaper The Sydney Morning Herald always opposed him.
 (The exclusives were hostile to the participation of ex-convicts ('emancipists') in civil life, hence were opposed to changes which moved the colony from military to civil governance.)
 Bourke described himself as being "pretty much in the situation that Earl Grey would find himself in if all members of his Cabinet were Ultra Tories and he could neither turn them out nor leave them".

 Bourke had authority from the Colonial Office to extend trial by jury and substitute civil for military juries in criminal cases.
 He managed this despite fierce opposition from the legislature, and his 1833 bill for the extension of juries was only passed with his casting vote and with conservative amendments.

 Appalled by the excessive punishments doled out to convicts, Governor Bourke initiated the Magistrates Act, which simplified existing regulations and limited the sentence a magistrate could pass to 50 lashes (previously no such limit existed).
 The bill was passed by the legislature because Bourke presented evidence that magistrates were exceeding their powers and passing illegal sentences, in part because regulations were complex and confusing.
 However, furious magistrates and employers petitioned the crown against this interference with their legal rights, fearing that a reduction in punishments would cease to provide enough deterrence to the convicts, and this issue was exploited by his opponents.